silnrsi/font-arab-tools/documentation/source/differentpattern.md

 The annotation for U+064A ARABIC LETTER YEH specifically says "loses its dots when used in combination with 0654" and "retains its dots when used in combination with other combining marks".

-Currently there is disagreement on how U+06CC ARABIC LETTER FARSI YEH should behave with *hamza above*.
-Ongoing discussions with Unicode should clarify the situation.
-However, this is how SIL fonts have implemented it.
+As of Unicode 15.1.0 the annotation for U+06CC ARABIC LETTER FARSI YEH says "initial and medial forms of this letter have two horizontal dots below" and "retains its dots in initial and medial forms when used in combination with 0654" This is how SIL fonts have implemented it.

 ---

 <a name="1">1</a> The Unicode Consortium.
-The Unicode Standard, Version 14.0.0, (Mountain View, CA: The Unicode Consortium, 2021.
-ISBN 978-1-936213-29-0), [pg 391](https://www.unicode.org/versions/Unicode14.0.0/ch09.pdf#page=28).
+The Unicode Standard, Version 15.1.0, (South San Francisco, CA: The Unicode Consortium, 2023.
+ISBN 978-1-936213-33-7), [pg 393](https://www.unicode.org/versions/Unicode15.1.0/ch09.pdf#page=30).